A complete guide of using Claude Code + NotebookLM + Obsidian

 Step-by-step setup of a research workflow that combines Claude Code, NotebookLM, and Obsidian — with the four skill prompts you need to copy-paste.

 This is a step-by-step guide to install and run a research workflow that combines three tools — Claude Code, NotebookLM, and Obsidian.
-By the end, you will have a vault, four custom Claude Code skills, and a single command that pulls YouTube videos into NotebookLM, runs grounded analysis, and writes the result into your vault.
+By the end, you will have a vault, four custom Claude Code skills, and a single command that pulls YouTube videos into NotebookLM, runs grounded analysis, and writes the result into your vault as a permanent, searchable Markdown note.

 What this workflow is for

-• Claude Code orchestrates.
-It reads files, runs commands, and chains tasks from the terminal.
+- Claude Code orchestrates.
+It reads files, runs commands, and chains tasks from the terminal — it's the conductor.

-• NotebookLM grounds.
+- NotebookLM grounds.
 You feed it sources (PDFs, URLs, YouTube transcripts) and it answers strictly from them with inline citations.
 It supports up to 300 sources per notebook.
+No hallucinations from training data — only what you uploaded.

-• Hallucination protection.
+- Hallucination protection.
 NotebookLM only answers from sources you uploaded.
-Claude can query it instead of relying on its training data.
+Claude can query it instead of relying on its training data, so claims trace back to real sources you control.

-• Persistent memory.
+- Persistent memory.
 Plain Markdown means Claude Code can read your entire history of thought as long-term context.
-No re-explaining the project at session start.
+No re-explaining the project at the start of every session — the vault is the memory.

-• Citation trail.
-Every claim Claude writes into analysis.md traces back to a source listed in sources.md.
+- Citation trail.
+Every claim Claude writes into

 Assumptions